 Renewals: You may renew regular circulation books by logging into the library catalog and completing a renewal online, by phone (468-3158), or in person.
-You may not renew any item on which a Hold, Recall or Advanced Booking has been placed.
-You may not renew any material that is overdue.
+You may not renew any item on which a Hold, Recall, or Advanced Booking has been placed.

 Missing Books: If the library catalog (Koha) indicates that an item is checked in, but you do not find it on the shelf, ask for a trace at the Circulation Desk.

-Electronic Resources: EBSCO (our most general and largest database), SIRS (Social Issues Resources Series is good for social issues and controversial topics), CQ Researcher (good for government, history and English writing projects), Britannica Online (an online encyclopedia), Learning Express (skills improvement and job-related skills and practice exams), Country Watch (geographicaland political information on countries around the world), College Source (a resource for college catalogs), and Films on Demand (Streaming Digital Education Video).
+Electronic Resources: EBSCO (our most general and largest database), SIRS (Social Issues Resources Series is good for social issues and controversial topics), CQ Researcher (good for government, history and English writing projects), Britannica Online (an online encyclopedia in both English and Spanish), Country Watch (geographicaland political information on countries around the world), College Source (a resource for college catalogs), and Films on Demand (Streaming Digital Education Video).

 Library Acquisitions: The Mendocino College Library relies on reference librarians to help keep the library materials updated through acquisitions and it does occasional weeding of outdated materials to keep the collections relevant.
-Materials are typically selected by using current review sources such Library Journal, Booklist, and other major review sources available to academic libraries.
+Materials are typically selected by using current review sources such as Library Journal, Booklist, and other major review sources available to academic libraries.
 It adds materials to reflect the many different viewpoints, cultures and ideas that help fulfill a general education and create a broader worldview.
 The library staff also asks for input from faculty through regular email communication and it takes requests from all students, faculty and staff for materials that will help support student learning.
 Faculty, students, and staff may request library materials by filling out the request form.